 How to Enable or Disable Task Manager in Windows 11

-You can enable or disable Task Manager in Windows 11 to control user access to this powerful system utility.
+You can enable or disable Task Manager access for standard users in Windows 11 through Group Policy or Registry Editor.

 Why Control Task Manager Access?